Skip to content

 What this rule does

 Ensures code blocks (```) specify what programming language they contain.
+Optionally enforces consistent language labels and restricts which languages are allowed.

 Why this matters